lextoumbourou/notes/notes/permanent/software-development-is-a-trade.md

 ---

-* [1]: Burning Glass Technologies via [this article by Optimal](https://www.linkedin.com/pulse/new-data-shows-which-bootcamps-have-higher-tech-employment-).
-The data is from 2021, so it's probably in need of updating in 2022-2023 conditions.
-My opinion about software engineering as a trade is agnostic to the success of boot camps anyway.
+* [1]: Burning Glass Technologies via [this article by Optimal](https://www.linkedin.com/pulse/new-data-shows-which-bootcamps-have-higher-tech-employment-). reports an 81% success rate.
+The data is from 2021 and needs updating in 2022-2023 conditions.
+* [2]: Council on Integrity in Results Reporting (CIRR) via [a Forbes article](https://www.forbes.com/advisor/education/bootcamps-job-guarantee/#:~:text=Yes%2C%20it's%20realistic%20to%20get,placement%20and%20career%20outcomes%20data.) reports ~71%.